hypo69/hypo/docs/gemini/set 0/ru/explainer/md/src/webdriver/_examples/_example_driver.md

 # <algorithm>

-The algorithm demonstrates using a `Driver` class to interact with different web browsers (Chrome, Firefox, Edge).
+The algorithm demonStartes using a `Driver` class to interact with different web browsers (Chrome, Firefox, Edge).

 1. **Initialization:** The `main` function creates instances of the `Driver` class for each browser type (Chrome, Firefox, Edge).